datagraft/data-fixer/README.md

 ## Installation

 Clone project,
-Install Angular CLI globally with `npm -g @angular-cli`, them `npm install` in data-fixer folder.
+Install Angular CLI globally with `npm -g @angular-cli`, then `npm install` in data-fixer folder.
 ## Development server
 This project was generated with [angular-cli](https://github.com/angular/angular-cli).
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.